gradle/native-samples/README.md

 build/tmp/linkMain/output.txt
 ```

-## Executable Multi-Project (executable)
+## Executable (executable)

-This project shows how a multi-project Swift Executable can be built including
+This project shows how a Swift/C++ Executable can be built including
 demonstrating how another module can be linked in.

 ```
 > cd executable
 > ./gradlew assemble

-BUILD SUCCESSFUL in 1s
+BUILD SUCCESSFUL in 0s
-5 actionable tasks: 5 executed
+2 actionable tasks: 2 executed
 > ./app/build/install/app/app
 Hello, World!
-12
 ```

 ## Executable Multi-Project with Transitive Dependencies (transitive-dependencies)

-This project just shows that Swift modules can be built with Gradle.
+This project just shows that Swift/C++ libraries can be built with Gradle.
 The
 dependencies are added transitively from the dependencies between modules.
 To run it:
 ```